-Various ratings organizations review the Company's debt ratings from time to time.
-These ratings organizations may take various actions, positive or negative.
+Various ratings organizations review the Company's and Hydro One Inc.'s debt ratings from time to time.
+These rating organizations may take various actions, positive or negative.
 The Company cannot predict what actions rating agencies may take in the future.
 The failure to maintain the Company's current credit ratings could adversely affect the Company's financial condition and results of operations, and a downgrade in the Company's credit ratings could restrict the Company's ability to access debt capital markets and increase the Company's cost of debt.

-On August 18, 2023, S&P Global Ratings revised its outlooks on the Company to positive from stable, and affirmed the Company's existing issuer and issue-level ratings.
+On August 18, 2023, S&P Global Ratings revised its outlooks on the Company and Hydro One Inc. to positive from stable, and affirmed the companies' existing issuer and issue-level ratings.